Entangled Detectors Nonperturbatively Harvest Mutual Information: Results

 We will now look at mutual information $I(\rho\ts{AB})$.
 We first show in Fig. \ref{fig:Mutual density max} how $I(\rho\ts{AB})$ behaves in a spacetime when the detectors are initially maximally entangled.
 The behavior is similar to that of concurrence; it has periodic phase dependence and there is distortion of $I(\rho\ts{AB})$ when the detectors can communicate.
 In addition, the coupling dependence shown in Figs. \ref{fig:Conc Mutual coupling}(c) and (d) are also similar to the concurrence case in Figs. \ref{fig:Conc Mutual coupling}(a) and (b); signalling modifies the degradation property under $\alpha \to \sqrt{1-\alpha^2}$.

-There are two notable departure from the behaviour of the concurrence.
+There are two notable departures from the behavior of the concurrence.
 One is the ability to harvest mutual information.
 The other is that of nonvanishing correlation in the strong coupling limit $\lambda\to \infty$.

 As shown in Figs. \ref{fig:Conc Mutual coupling}(c) and (d) with $\alpha=0$ and 1, detectors can harvest mutual information from the vacuum, even when the detectors cannot communicate with each other.
 Figure \ref{fig:Mutual density} depicts the mutual information in terms of detector separation when they are initially in their ground states $\ket{g\ts{A} g\ts{B}}$.
 One can numerically confirm that setting $\alpha=0,1$ and $\Theta=0$ still gives nonzero mutual information, indicating that noncommunicating detectors can harvest mutual information.
 Since entanglement is always zero, the content of this harvested correlation is classical correlation or nondistillable entanglement.